 Birth to 9 months

 At this age, children are building the foundation for problem solving through active exploration and social interaction.
-You might observe them attempting to get a caregiver’s attention when they need something through the use of sounds, cries, gestures, and facial expressions.
+You might observe them attempting to get a caregiver’s attention when they need something by using sounds, cries, gestures, and facial expressions.

-To support the development of problem-solving skills at this age, educators and care providers can respond with thoughtfulness and intention when infants attempt to get their attention and interact with them frequently with back-and-forth exchanges throughout the day to encourage them to continue utilizing and practicing their skills.
+To support the development of problem-solving skills at this age, educators and care providers can respond with thoughtfulness and intention when infants attempt to get their attention.
+They can also interact with them using frequent back-and-forth exchanges throughout the day to provide opportunities for them to reinforce their skills.

 7 months to 18 months